 Certainly, one has too much respect for people and their desire to pursue hobbies than to laugh at the film outright as some other critics have done – the film’s poster proudly displays a review from The Indianapolis Star and Times that called Trekkies “the best laugh-fest since There’s Something About Mary ” (which is quite insulting when you consider it is people’s hobbies that are being portrayed).
 You do come away a little concerned for the sanity of some of the people involved.
 But, if anything, Trekkies could almost be used to make the case for Star Trek fandom being a religion – and there are times the film seems to be in danger of doing so.
 Many people are given the opportunity to state how Star Trek philosophy gives them meaning and purpose in life, indeed how it has even saved lives.
 Although it tries not to judge, Trekkies in its own naive way seems to be a fannish film that, amid its having a good laugh at the oddity of some of the people involved, earnestly wants to allow its subjects to make a positive message about good things that can be found inside what they do.

 Director Roger Nygard next broached fiction with the savage and bitingly good Suckers (1999) about used car salesmen.
-Nygard also produced Six Days in Roswell (1998), a documentary about the cult that surrounds the Roswell UFO crash, and The Nature of Existence (2010), which interviews variously people about the Meaning of Life.
+Nygard also produced Six Days in Roswell (1998), a documentary about the cult that surrounds the Roswell UFO crash, The Nature of Existence (2010), which interviews variously people about the Meaning of Life; and The Truth About Marriage (2018).